bookio/client/README.md

 <h2>Client Side of Bookio.com</h2>

 This documentation covers the client side of Bookio and is completely written in JavaScript and HTML.
 It uses jQuery along with jQuery Mobile.
 RequireJS is also used for modularity.

 <h3>Project layout (as of 2013-12-19)</h3>
-The directory struction is as follows
+The directory structure is as follows
 <ul>
   <li>
     <b>components</b> - Contains general graphic components.
 Each component has